-Standard Date of Issuance Description Date of Required Adoption Effect on the Financial Statements ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework- Changes to the Disclosure Requirements for Fair Value Measurement August 2018 Eliminates, amends and adds disclosure requirements under Topic 820, including (i) removal of certain disclosure requirements regarding transfers between Levels 1 and 2 of the fair value hierarchy and timing thereof and the valuation processes for Level 3 measurements (ii) modified requirements for investments in companies that calculate net asset value, or NAV, and information about measurement uncertainty and (iii) a requirement to provide additional information regarding Level 3 measurements.
-January 2020 The Plan is currently evaluating the impact of the adoption on the financial statements.
+Date of Required Standard Date of Issuance Description Adoption Effect on the Financial Statements ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework- Changes to the Disclosure Requirements for Fair Value Measurement August 2018 Eliminates, amends and adds disclosure requirements under Topic 820, including (i) removal of certain disclosure requirements regarding transfers between Levels 1 and 2 of the fair value hierarchy and timing thereof and the valuation processes for Level 3 measurements (ii) modified requirements for investments in companies that calculate net asset value and information about measurement uncertainty and (iii) a requirement to provide additional information regarding Level 3 measurements.
+January 2020 The Plan is currently evaluating the impact of the adoption on the financial statements but does not anticipate material impacts upon adoption.